sirisian/ecmascript-types/decorators.md

 ## Decorator Contexts

-Overloading a decorator's parameter types and contexts allow defining specialized decorators for every situation.
+Defining specialized target decorators is done by overloading a decorator's parameter types and context.

 ### Class
 ```js